Rates, discounts and monetary transactions

 200

-Passing outside the office and/or outside office hours
+Execution outside office and/or outside office hours

 395

-Passing outside office hours, during evening opening.
+Execution outside office hours, during evening opening.
 Party concerned

 175